 She can also shoot while sprinting, which is useful in circumstances where you need to rotate or fall back while keeping the opponent at bay.
 Huntress is also spot on when it comes to scale and hit items.

 This is made even greater by the fact that she possesses everything an aggressive survivor would desire.
 The main is gentle and precise, although it is limited in range.
-The secondary and specialties, such as Ballista, compensate for this.
+The secondary specialties, such as Ballista, compensate for this.

 Huntress is a decent survivor, thus putting her in the A tier is reasonable.
 She does, however, lack several key components of the game.